North America Has Lost 3 Billion Birds, Scientists Say

 The researchers cite a variety of potential causes for the loss of birds, including habitat degradation, urbanization and the use of toxic pesticides, notes Zipkin.

-"And so I think this kind of lays the gauntlet," she says, "for people to be thinking about, 'All right, how can we estimate maybe the relative contributions of these things to individual populations and their declines.' "
+"And so I think this kind of lays the gauntlet," she says, "for people to be thinking about 'All right, how can we estimate maybe the relative contributions of these things to individual populations and their declines.' "

-Note: An earlier version of this story misspelled Kristen Ruegg's first name as Kristin.